vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 So this is the first post about the SignalR Core, in the next posts we gonna talk about how SqlDependency and SqlTableDependency are a good complement with SignalR Core in order to we have applications more reactives.
 Besides I'll show you a demo using [.NET Core 2.0 Preview 1](https://www.microsoft.com/net/core/preview#windowscmd) and Visual Studio 2017 [Preview version 15.3](https://www.visualstudio.com/vs/preview/)

-I hope that you had stayed involved with SignalR Core because is coming up very interesting stuff with .netcore 2.0 and SignalR Core!!!
+I hope that you stay tune with SignalR Core because is coming up very interesting stuff with .netcore 2.0 and SignalR Core!!!

 >Lastly I wanna shared with you the slides and video to my speech last week in the [MDE.Net](https://www.meetup.com/MDE-NET/) community about SignalR Core.